Nozzexx/Oasis/README.md

 - NASA for providing open-source exoplanet and space environment data
 - NOAA for space weather prediction data
 - space-track.org for orbital debris data
+- AWS for cloud infrastructure and services

 ## ⚠️ Disclaimer

 OASIS is under active development and its features are subject to change.
-Not all described functionalities may be implemented in the current version.
+The application is currently in a prototype phase, and not all described functionalities may be fully implemented.